acbilson/chaos-content/plants/technology/build-your-own-ci-cd-pipeline.md

 Let's say I'm working on my chaos-micropub service.
 I've finished a feature and want to deploy it to production, so I ~cut a release branch~ merge it into master.
 Then I push the changes to my CI/CD-enabled remote.

 {{< highlight sh >}}
 git push pi master
 {{< /highlight >}}

 I get a message back that reads:

 {{< notice >}}
 started job 0d313b1e-cca8-11ec-8c59-67453021b8a9 for chaos-micropub.
 {{< /notice >}}

-This job was added to a Redis queue with that UUID along with a few hash set values that are relevant to the build: ref, revision, and repo.
+This job was added to a Redis queue along with a few hash set values that are relevant to the build: timestamp, ref, revision, and repo.

 A tiny-ci.sh script waits for updates to this queue and takes my job off the top.
-It gets the hash set values from Redis and starts work by changing to the repo's directory and checking out the revision.
-It runs a standardized ci-build.sh bash script in the repo that kicks off a Podman build and restarts the systemd service.
+It gets the hash set values from Redis, changes to the repo directory and checks out the revision.
+It runs a standardized ci-build.sh Bash script in the repo that kicks off a Podman build ~and restarts the systemd service~ (see note below).

 When the image is built and the service bounced, the script updates the hash set with success and output values.